2025 student essay contests

 Kenneth L. Proulx Memorial Essay Contest for Ongoing College Students

-Topic: Currently enrolled college students (up to age 24) may write on: “Why the only afterlife that should concern us is leaving our descendants and planet a secure and pleasant future.”
+College-bound high school seniors were asked to write a personal persuasive essay based on this prompt: “Why the only afterlife that should concern us is leaving our descendants and planet a secure and pleasant future.”

 Actor and FFRF Lifetime Member Mr. Madison Arnold is generously endowing the $1,000 prize in the ongoing college competition.
 Madison, who is 89, has given a $30,000 endowment as a living bequest, what he calls a “pre-quest.”